Rubric v1.5

 The two-tier composite

-v1.3 replaces the v1.2 four-categories-weighted model with a two-tier Hygiene + Frontier composite.
+v1.3 replaced the v1.2 four-categories-weighted model with a two-tier Hygiene + Frontier composite, and v1.4 and v1.5 carry that math forward unchanged.
 Hygiene measures whether agents can read the site at all — sensible robots.txt, clean HTML, content reachable without JavaScript, semantic structure, decent token efficiency.
-Frontier measures genuinely ahead-of-the-curve agent-native features — Accept: text/markdown,/.well-known/mcp.json, WebMCP tool declarations, Content-Signal headers, A2A agent cards.
+Frontier measures genuinely ahead-of-the-curve agent-native features — Accept: text/markdown, /.well-known/mcp.json, WebMCP tool declarations, Content-Signal headers, A2A agent cards, documentation surface.
 Most well-built 2026 sites land in the B range on hygiene alone; Frontier is what lifts a site to A and A+.

 Composite formula